Rik is an engineer who has held a range of marketing, technical support, and management roles. He is also a qualified

 The resistance in an electrical system with 230V and 50A is 46Ω.

-After reading this article, you hopefully have a better understanding of the difference between electric current, voltage, resistance, and electrical power.
-Remember that if you know any two of the physical values in the formulae circle then you can calculate each of the other two unknown values.
+After reading this article, you will hopefully better understand the difference between electric current, voltage, resistance, and electrical power.
+Remember that if you know any two of the physical values in the formulae circle, then you can calculate each of the other two unknown values.

 Questions & Answers